-- 1. Batters receive five pitches and are not limited to three strikes.
+- 1. Batters receive five pitches and are not limited to three swinging strikes.
 Batters cannot strike out on the fifth pitch foul ball.
-The batter will continue at-bat until the ball is put in play, the batter does not swing or the batter strikes out. - 2.
+The batter will continue at-bat until the ball is either put in play, the batter does not swing at a pitch, or the batter swings and misses. - 2.
 Runners may advance one base on an overthrow to all bases.